The TCF (French Language Achievement Test)

 Each test result level entitles the student

-The TCF for the general public is comprised of
+The TCF for the general public consists of 3

 The General Public TCF

-(mandatory exams + additional tests) is also required by
+(mandatory and additional tests) is also required by

 most French universities for the admission of foreign